Why coming out helped Mouat's Olympic bid

 "Hopefully it'll motivate people to take up the sport.
 That would be something to cherish for a long time."

-So could Mouat complete an historic double in Beijing and take both the men's and mixed doubles titles?
+So could Mouat complete a historic double in Beijing and take both the men's and mixed doubles titles?

 "I would accept one medal to be honest.
 Just to be there is quite special in itself.
 I'm realistic in my own expectations - hopefully in both.
 But if I'm doing it in one event then I'll be extremely happy."